marinawmrs/ag2417-cycling-webgis/README.md

    git clone [repo-url]
    cd ag2417-cycling-webgis
    ```
+2. install Node.js through [Node.js official website](https://nodejs.org)
-2. install backend dependencies
+3. install backend dependencies
     ```
     cd server
     npm install
+    cd ..
     ```
-3. Create `config.json` in the project root (see below) using the database credentials provided by the teaching assistant
+4. Create `config.json` in the project root (see below) using the database credentials provided by the teaching assistant
-4. run the server locally
+5. run the server locally
     ```
-    cd ..
     node server/server.js
     ```
-5. navigate to the bikeapp and install frontend dependencies
+6. navigate to the bikeapp and install frontend dependencies
     ```
     cd bikeapp
     npm install
     ```
-6. adjust or create `conn.json` in the bikeapp folder (see below)
+7. adjust or create `conn.json` in the bikeapp folder (see below)

-7. run expo
+8. run expo
     ```
     npx expo start
     ```
+9. install the Expo Go app through the Playstore (Android) or Appstore (IOS)
-8. scan the QR code with the Expo Go app (Android) or camera (iOS)
+10. scan the QR code with the Expo Go app (Android) or camera (iOS)
+11. if asked in terminal where expo is running, select "proceed anonymously"
+12. allow location use in the app

 ---

 ### DB and app connection secrets
-Create `config.json` file under project root with the following structure:
+# Create `config.json` file under project root with the following structure:
   ```
   {
     "app": {